Layer-wise Geometric Approximation Rates for Deep Networks: Introduction

 \subsection{Connection with MGDL and ResNets}

-The architecture and analysis developed in this paper are closely motivated by the MGDL framework introduced in \cite{Xu2023}.
-In MGDL, approximation proceeds in a progressive, grade-wise manner.
-Rather than fitting the target in a single monolithic step, the task is decomposed into a sequence of refinement stages, each aimed at reducing the residual error left by the previous ones.
-At each grade, the newly introduced block is composed with all previously learned transformations, which remain frozen during training.
-This preserves the compositional expressive power of deep networks while decomposing learning into a sequence of controlled and interpretable subproblems.
-A theoretical analysis of this viewpoint in the purely \(\ReLU\) setting was carried out in \cite{shijun:mgdl:relu:decay}, where a constructive proof of the universal approximation theorem for MGDL was given.
-Moreover, the approximation error was shown to decay monotonically and converge to zero as the number of grades increases.
-The present paper advances this line of work from a quantitative approximation perspective.
-Our goal is not merely to show qualitative improvement from one grade to the next, but to derive explicit approximation bounds for \emph{every} intermediate grade, thereby clarifying the approximation-theoretic role of depth in such multilevel constructions.
-We emphasize, however, that this stronger layer-wise characterization relies on a mixed-activation architecture, and therefore the monotonicity property available in the pure \ReLU\ setting is no longer guaranteed.
+The architecture and analysis developed in this paper are motivated by the multigrade deep learning (MGDL) framework introduced in \cite{Xu2023}.
+In MGDL, approximation is organized as a progressive, grade-wise process.
+Instead of fitting the target function in one monolithic step, one successively adds refinement blocks whose purpose is to reduce the residual error left by the previous grades.
+The transformations constructed at earlier grades are kept fixed, while the new block is composed with them to capture the remaining unresolved component.
+This viewpoint preserves the compositional expressive power of deep networks, but decomposes the learning or approximation task into a sequence of smaller and more interpretable refinement problems.

+A theoretical analysis of this idea in the purely \(\ReLU\) setting was carried out in \cite{shijun:mgdl:relu:decay}.
+There, a constructive universal approximation theorem for MGDL was proved, and the approximation error was shown to decrease monotonically and converge to zero as the number of grades increases.
+The present paper develops a different, quantitative aspect of the same philosophy.
+Rather than focusing only on eventual convergence, we assign an explicit approximation bound to \emph{every} intermediate readout.
+Thus each grade is not merely a step in an algorithmic procedure, but an approximation object with its own certified error estimate.
+We emphasize that this stronger layer-wise statement relies on a mixed sine--\(\ReLU\) architecture; the monotonicity property available in the purely \(\ReLU\) MGDL setting is not asserted here.